 For example, executives spend:

-Back-office operations affect cash flow, compliance, hiring capacity, customer onboarding, and more.
-Due to the behind-the-scenes nature of this work, it's all too easy to lag behind.
+Back-office operations impact cash flow, compliance, hiring capacity, customer onboarding, and other key areas.
+Due to the behind-the-scenes nature of this work, it's all too easy to lag.

 Back-office tasks that a virtual assistant performs include: